 Fluoride is so widely used in toothpastes, mouth washes, and other dental products, that almost anyone who practices even moderate dental health care is likely receiving plenty of fluoride without needing to also drink it in water.
 This is true for everyone, even residents of low income areas that were once thought to be helped dramatically by fluoridation.

 In your water

-If you’re concerned about fluoridation in your community (like I am), a reverse osmosis water filter is the only way to eliminate it from your drinking water.
+If you’re concerned about fluoridation in your community (like I am), a reverse osmosis water filter is one of the best ways to eliminate it from your drinking water.
 Keep in mind that RO filters will strip your water of all minerals as well, so you will need to add some minerals (via supplementation) back to the water for optimal absorption.
-This is the water filter we use, and you can also get this countertop filter that takes care of fluoride too.

 On your toothbrush – DON’T SWALLOW!